dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    moved, rotated, or scaled as described in :doc:`Basic Transformations </scene_layout/object/editing/transform/introduction>`.
 Extend
-   Moves keyframes relative to the Playhead.
+   Moves keyframes relative to the current frame.
    If the mouse is to the left of the Playhead, this operator only affects the selected keyframes that are to the left of the Playhead.
    On the contrary, if the mouse is to the right of the Playhead,